-CDP confirmed the Group a B score (issued in February 2025), corresponding to the level "Taking coordinated action on climate issues".
-CDP environmental disclosure serves as a one-stop shop for understanding and disclosing according to relevant market and regulatory demands.
+CDP gave the Group a B score (issued in February 2025), corresponding to the level "Taking coordinated action on climate issues".
+CDP disclosure acts as a comprehensive resource for understanding and meeting relevant market and regulatory requirements, aiding organizations in their journey towards compliance.
+The reporting of environmental data is necessary to the tracking of progress and can successfully orient decisions towards the achievement of organizational and global goals.

+The Air France-KLM Group's experts continuously evaluate the ratings with the aim to further improving the company's performances.
 The Group's financial statements integrate climate change and sustainability issues in various items as described below.

-Valuation of assets and consideration of environmental risks and commitments
+2.1 Valuation of assets and consideration of environmental risks and commitments